victorprincipe/genpot/README.md

 Note: the file `CSD_GAP_model.json` is Aditi's preliminary baselined potential.

+# Guide to the enclosed directories and files

 General rule of thumb: Notebooks with capitalised letters at the start of each word are worthy of opening
 - If there aren't any capitalised letters, the notebook will likely be a messy